 Engraved into the wood are timber harvesters, miners and hydro workers.
 The wall is open to tourists but take note!
 Photos are not allowed.

-It’s located midway between the Derwent Bridge and Queenstown, making it a good moment to stretch the legs.
+It’s located midway between the Derwent Bridge and Queenstown, making it an excellent moment to stretch the legs.

 This short walk – off the Lyell Highway and thirty minutes from Queenstown – will take you to a gorgeous waterfall.
 It’s an easy walk and features a boardwalk accompanied by interpretation panels highlighting the unique plants in the area.